Comparison

 Who should choose Vyre IDE?

-• Teams evaluating a free AI IDE starting point (no license fees)
+• Teams evaluating a free beta AI IDE starting point

 • Teams that need controlled collaboration and reviewable AI-driven changes

-• Remote and distributed teams needing no setup friction
+• Remote and distributed teams needing smoother setup

 Migration plan from Cursor